 - 1. Rest and relax today.
 Do not resume usual activities. - 2.
 No strenuous activities.
 No heavy lifting, squatting, or excessive stair climbing. - 3.
 No sports, gym or work until discussed at your first postoperative visit. - 4.
-You may place your foot down on the floor, but put NO weight on your operative leg.
-Keep the brace locked in full extension using crutches. - a.
-The crutches should be used at all times until cleared by Dr. Ayzenberg. - b.
-The brace will be worn full 6 weeks after surgery.
-Please keep the knee brace on and locked straight when walking with crutches and put NO weight on your leg until you receive specific instructions at your first post-op visit (likely 6 weeks). - c.
+You may fully weightbear on your operative leg with the brace locked in full extension using crutches. - a.
+The crutches should be used at all times for the first 10-14 days. - b.
+The brace will be worn full time while weight bearing for the first 4-6 weeks after surgery. - c.
 Do not remove brace until instructed by Dr. Ayzenberg except as described below: